mparchment/salsabil-io/src/content/blog/hadith.md

 - *Al-Musnad Al-Sahih* by Muslim b. al-Hajjaj

-Before commencing with Sahih Muslim, read Hatim al-‘Awni’s Ijma’ al-Muhaddithin, which addresses common misconceptions regarding the conditions of al-Bukhari and Muslim, as well as the mu’an’an controversy discussed in Muslim’s muqaddimah.
+Before commencing with Sahih Muslim, read Hatim al-‘Awni’s *Ijma’ al-Muhaddithin*, which addresses common misconceptions regarding the conditions of al-Bukhari and Muslim, as well as the mu’an’an controversy discussed in Muslim’s Muqaddimah.
 Sahih Muslim must be accompanied by Imam al-Nawawi’s well-known commentary, Minhaj al-Muhaddithin.

 Bear in mind Imam Muslim’s methodology.
 He arranges the hadith in each chapter according to decreasing levels of strength.
 Thus, the first one or two hadiths are the asl of the chapter topic or argument, of which there are 3,145, and the following hadiths are mutaba’at, from a total of 7,748.
 Most commentaries miss this point, focusing instead on ahkam al-hadith rather than hadith methodology.
 Critics have often failed to understand this subtle point and have criticized the mutabi’ hadiths when their main purpose is to support the asl hadiths.
 A good teacher should be able to point these out and differentiate between them.